A Roth can help with college and buying a home, too

 - the money is distributed to your beneficiaries or to your estate after you die

-Other withdrawals still require you to pay income tax, but the IRS won’t punish you with an additional 10% early withdrawal penalty.
+Certain other withdrawals still require you to pay income tax, but the IRS won’t punish you with an additional 10 percent early withdrawal penalty.
 The most common is for higher education expenses.
-You don’t have to pay the penalty if the withdrawal is for less than or equal to the amount you pay that year for tuition, books, room and board, etc.
+You don’t have to pay the penalty if the withdrawal is for less than or equal to the amount you pay that year for tuition, books, room and board, etc. Some kinds of unreimbursed medical expenses also qualify.
+Click here for the list of early withdrawals that qualify, according to the IRS.